-Salt & Fig Books is folksy, narrative, free verse that is down to earth and strangely satisfying.
-As the poetry imprint of Flying Ketchup Press ®, Salt & Fig was created to develop brave, new and diverse voices in poetry.
-We publish one anthology each year focusing on international and regional poets, as well as solo collections from Kansas City artists and poets.
-Our dream is to discover treasure troves of written and illustrated work—to create worlds of wonder and delight; to share your story.
+Salt & Fig Books folksy, narrative, free verse that is down to earth and strangely satisfying.
+The poetry imprint of Flying Ketchup Press ® to develop new and diverse voices through one annual anthology.
+Our dream is to salvage lost treasure troves of written and illustrated work—to create worlds of wonder and delight, to share your story.

 POEMS IN GLASS: HASNA SAL

 Poems in Glass is a uniquely original book--part memoir, part revelation.
 Through the panes, poems, and practice of glass artist Hasna Sal, you'll find the heart of a poet.
 "From the pulse of a small city park at dusk, one artist is forever changed."
 Hasna's insistence that "the artist's role is to bring awareness" sounds simple until you walk the bed of shards Hasna crosses with the people in her community.
 From a local doctor and his family in crisis, to the invisible victims of human trafficking, to the weary student in need of spiritual sustenance, Hasna explores both outer and inner sanctum, and our deepest needs for spirit and light.
 Illustrated with her brilliantly cast unpaned glass art, Hasna's lyrical verse harkens back to the form of Sufi poets and the warmth of bygone days where color brings visceral emotion and therapeutic energy to the mind and body.
 "Color is the elixir of life," she says.
 Read Hasna's stories and poetry as she lets color and prisms serenade her narratives through art and verse.
 Read more on our Poet in Residence Page.

 Released Oct 10, 2021

 THE VERY EDGE: POEMS